joeyBerger/mobile-flashcards/README.md

 # Mobile-Flashcards Project

 This project demonstrates the use of React, React Native, Redux, react-redux, store,  action creators, reducers, AsyncStorage, expo and the use of stateful, stateless components.
+This app was mainly tested on an iOS simulator.

 ## Starting